Ashdod: Historical Ashdod and Ashdod-Yam

+Ashdod before 1948

+Isdud was to be part of the Arab state according to the United Nations Partition Plan for Palestine.
+Egyptians defending Isdud withdrew in late 1948, causing most of Isdud's roughly 5,000 residents to flee.
+The 300 townspeople who remained were driven southwards by the Israel Defense Forces (IDF).

+Excavations at Tel Mor revealed traces of Late Ottoman infant jar-burials, commonly associated with nomads or itinerant workers of Egyptian origins.

 Foundation of modern Ashdod

 The modern city of Ashdod was founded in 1956.
 On May 1, 1956, then finance minister Levi Eshkol approved the establishment of the city of Ashdod.
 "Ashdod Company Ltd.", a daughter company of City-Builders Company Ltd., was created for that purpose by Oved Ben-Ami and Philip Klutznick.

-The first settlers, 22 families from Morocco, arrived in November 1956, followed by a small influx of immigrants from Egypt.
+The first residents, 22 families from Morocco, arrived in November 1956, followed by a small influx of immigrants from Egypt.

 In July 1957, the government granted a 24 km2, approximately 32 km from Tel Aviv, to the Ashdod Company Ltd., for building the modern city of Ashdod.
-The building of the Eshkol A power station in Ashdod was completed in 1958 and included 3 units: 2 units of 50 megawatt, and one unit of 45 megawatt (with sea water desalination capabilities).
+The building of the Eshkol Power Station in Ashdod was completed in 1958 and included 3 units: 2 units of 50 megawatt, and one unit of 45 megawatt (with sea water desalination capabilities).

 The city's development was made possible by the large investment of industrialist Israel Rogosin who opened his main Israeli factory in the city of Ashdod on August 9, 1960.
 Three of the high schools he funded were also built in Ashdod.
 The Main boulevard in Ashdod is named in his honour as a founder of the city.

 The first local council was appointed in October 1959.
 Dov Gur was appointed the first local council head on behalf of the Israeli Ministry of Interior.
 In 1961, Ashdod was a town of 4,600.
 The Magistrates' Court in the city was inaugurated in 1963.
-The building of the port of Ashdod began in April 1961.
+The building of the Port of Ashdod began in April 1961.
 The port was inaugurated in November 1963, and was first utilized in November 1965, with the coming of the Swedish ship "Wiengelgad".
 The city expanded gradually, with the construction of two quarters in the 1960s, followed by four more in the 1970s and two more in the 1980s.
 In 1972, the population was 40,300, and this grew to 65,700 by 1983.